Angela Merkel: Early political career

-German reunification, 1989–1991
+1989–1990: German reunification

 The fall of the Berlin Wall in November 1989 served as the catalyst for Merkel's political career.
-Although she did not participate in the crowd celebrations the night the wall came down, one month later Merkel became involved in the growing democracy movement, joining the new party Demokratischer Aufbruch (DA, or in English "Democratic Beginning").
+Although she did not participate in the crowd celebrations the night the wall came down, one month later Merkel became involved in the growing democracy movement, joining the new party Democratic Awakening (Demokratischer Aufbruch, abbreviated to DA).
 Party Leader Wolfgang Schnur appointed her as press spokeswoman of the party in February 1990.
 However, Schnur was revealed to have served as an "informal co-worker" for the Stasi just a few weeks ahead of the first (and only) multi-party election in 1990 and was later expelled from the party.
-The DA sank as a result, only managing to elect four members to the Volkskammer.
+As a result, the DA lost most of its electoral support, only managing to obtain four seats in the Volkskammer.
 However, because the DA was a member party of the Alliance for Germany, which won the election in a landslide, the DA was included in the government coalition.
-Merkel was therefore appointed deputy spokesperson of the new and last pre-unification government under Lothar de Maizière.
+Merkel was appointed deputy spokesperson of this last pre-unification government under Lothar de Maizière.

-Merkel had impressed de Maizière with her adept dealing with journalists investigating Schnur's role in the Stasi.
-In April 1990, DA merged with the East German Christian Democratic Union, which in turn merged with its western counterpart after reunification.
+De Maizière was impressed with the way Merkel handled journalists investigating Schnur's role in the Stasi.
+In April 1990, the DA merged with the East German Christian Democratic Union, which in turn merged with its western counterpart after reunification.

-Minister for Women and Youth, 1991–1994
+1990–1994: Minister for Women and Youth

+Elections

-In the German federal election of 1990, the first to be held following reunification, Merkel successfully stood for election to the Bundestag in the parliamentary constituency of Stralsund – Nordvorpommern – Rügen in north Mecklenburg-Vorpommern.
-She received the crucial backing of then-influential CDU minister and state party chairman Günther Krause.
-She has won re-election from this constituency (renamed, with slightly adjusted borders, Vorpommern-Rügen – Vorpommern-Greifswald I in 2003) at the seven federal elections held since then.
+In the German federal election of 1990, the first to be held following reunification, Merkel successfully stood for election to the Bundestag in the parliamentary constituency of Stralsund – Nordvorpommern – Rügen in North Mecklenburg-Vorpommern.
+She received the crucial backing of influential CDU minister and state party chairman Günther Krause.
+She was re-elected from this constituency (renamed, with slightly adjusted borders, Vorpommern-Rügen – Vorpommern-Greifswald I in 2003) in every election until the CDU lost its direct mandate from the constituency in the 2021 federal election.
 Almost immediately following her entry into parliament, Merkel was appointed by Chancellor Helmut Kohl to serve as Minister for Women and Youth in the federal cabinet.
-The ministry was the smallest and least powerful one of the three ministries that were created from the old Ministry for Health, Seniors, Family and Youth.

-In November 1991, Merkel, with the support of the federal CDU, ran for the leadership of the neighboring CDU in Brandenburg.
-She lost to Ulf Finke; this has been the only election to date Merkel has lost.
+In November 1991, Merkel, with the support of the federal CDU, ran for the state leadership of the CDU in the state of Brandenburg, which neighbours Berlin.
+She lost to Ulf Fink.
 In June 1993, Merkel was elected leader of the CDU in Mecklenburg-Vorpommern, succeeding her former mentor Günther Krause.

-Minister for Environment, 1994–1998
+Policy

+Although Merkel had little interest in the political position as such, it has been described as instrumental in building her early political image.
+During her tenure, the government codified the right to preschool education, although the law only went into effect in 1996.
+In June 1992, § 218 of the StGB, which governed abortion rights, was rewritten to allow abortions until the 12th week of pregnancy.
+Though she was personally opposed to abortion at the time, Merkel abstained during the vote on the bill.
+The law was later overturned by the Federal Constitutional Court on the basis that there must be a general prohibition of abortion.